4.9

 Copied

 Corporate Accountant with over 6 years of experience in financial statement preparation, financial analysis, and budgeting.
 Proven expertise in maintaining compliance, collaborating with cross-functional teams, and improving overall financial operations.
-Adept at leveraging analytical skills to drive strategic financial initiatives and optimise organisational goals.
+Adept at leveraging analytical skills to drive strategic financial initiatives and optimise organizational goals.

-4. Keep It Crisp and Provocative
+4. Keep it tight and specific

 Takeaway